Console Subsystem

 Console state and operations (backend and frontend).

 Tracks the state, e.g., cursor x and y position, and stores the operations provided of and required for a (virtual) console.
-The former operations (con_ops) will be implemented by a console frontend and provided to higher-level system components.
-The latter deal with the hardware: operations (cb_ops) have to be implemented by a console backend.
+These operations (con_ops) will be implemented by a console driver and provided to higher-level system components.

 Public Members